adnbal89/Partyeer/README.md

 # Partyeer

-Partyeer is a partying App that makes you better an cheerful.
+Partyeer is a partying App that makes you feel better and cheerful.